About | Awards | Interview

 Irene Hannon is a bestselling, award-winning author who took the publishing world by storm at the tender age of 10 with a sparkling piece of fiction that received national attention.

 Okay…maybe that’s a slight exaggeration.
 But she was one of the honorees in a complete-the-story contest conducted by a national children’s magazine.
 And she likes to think of that as her “official” fiction-writing debut!

-Since then, she has written more than 50 romantic suspense and contemporary romance/women’s fiction novels.
-She is a seven-time finalist for and three-time winner of the RITA award—the “Oscar” of romance fiction—and a member of the Romance Writers of America Hall of Fame.
+Since then, she has written more than 60 romantic suspense and contemporary romance novels.
+She is a seven-time finalist for and three-time winner of the RITA award—the “Oscar” of romance fiction—and a member of the Romance Writers of America elite Hall of Fame.
 She has also received a Career Achievement award from RT Book Reviews for her entire body of work.
-In addition, her books have won a Daphne du Maurier award, two Carol awards, three HOLT Medallions, a National Readers’ Choice award, a Retailers Choice award, three Booksellers’ Best awards and two Reviewers’ Choice awards from RT Book Reviews.
+Her many other awards include Daphne du Maurier, Carol, HOLT Medallion, National Readers’ Choice, Retailers Choice, Booksellers’ Best, and Reviewers’ Choice from RT Book Reviews.
 She is also a two-time Christy award finalist.

 Irene, who holds a B.A. in psychology and an M.A. in journalism, juggled two careers for many years until she gave up her executive corporate communications position with a Fortune 500 company to write full time.
 She is happy to say she has no regrets!

 In her spare time, she enjoys cooking, gardening and singing.
 A trained vocalist, she has sung the leading role in numerous musicals, including “South Pacific,” “Brigadoon,” “Oklahoma” “The King and I” and “Anything Goes.”
 She is also a soloist at her church.